 Impact of Covid-19 crisis on construction

-In January 2021, construction production increased by 0.9% in the EU compared with December 2020; in the euro area the increase amounted to 0.8%.
+In July 2021, construction production fell by 0.1% in the EU compared with June 2021; in the euro area construction production grew by 0.1%.

-After an unprecedented decline in March and April (-25.5% in the EU), construction production increased dynamically in May 2020 (21.8%) and continued to increase but at a slower pace; in January 2021, 97.9% of the pre-crisis level of February 2020 had been regained.
+After an unprecedented decline in March and April (-25.6%), construction production in the EU increased dynamically in May 2020 (21.3%) but has since then more or less stagnated.
+In July 2021, only 98.6% of the pre-crisis level of February 2020 had been regained.

 This article is part of an online publication presenting the development of short-term business statistics (STS) indicators in the Covid-19 crisis.
 The results presented in this article concern the development of the construction production index.
-Eurostat will continue to update the information on effects of the Covid-19 crisis on industrial production, construction, trade and services in the online publication.
+Eurostat will continue to update the information on the effects of the Covid-19 crisis on industrial production, construction, trade and services in the online publication.
 For the publication of new data see the STS release calendar.
-Please also see the monthly Eurostat News Release 17 March 2021.
+Please also see the monthly News Release of 17 June 2021.

 Covid-19 containment measures in Europe

-In January 2021, construction production in the EU increased by 0.9 % compared with the month before and decreased by 1.8 % compared with January 2020.
-In the euro-area, there was an increase of 0.8 % compared with December 2020 and a decrease of 1.9 % compared with the previous year (please note that monthly data are calendar and seasonally adjusted while annual rates are only calendar adjusted.)
+In July 2021, construction production in the EU decreased by 0.1 % compared with the month before and increased by 32.5 % compared with April 2020 (the end of the most severe part of the crisis).
+In the euro-area, there was an increase of 0.1 % compared with June 2021 and an increase of 42.2 % compared with April 2020.

-While construction production showed a strong growth in May (21.8 %), the growth during the summer was not sufficient to fully regain the losses from the crisis.
-Currently, the level of construction activity in the EU is about 97.9 % of the level in February (euro area 98.3 %).
+While construction production showed a strong growth in May 2020 (21.3 %), the growth during the subsequent months was not sufficient to fully regain the losses from the crisis.
+Currently, the level of construction activity in the EU is about 98.6 % of the level in February 2020 (euro area also 98.6 %).

-In the EU, the construction of buildings showed an increase of 1.1 % in January 2021 compared with December 2020, civil engineering increased by 0.8 %.
-For the euro area, the construction of buildings went up by 1.3 %, civil engineering grew by only 0.1 %.
+In the EU, the construction of buildings showed an increase of 0.3 % in July 2021 compared with June, civil engineering dropped by 1.8 %.
+For the euro area, the construction of buildings went up by 0.4 %, civil engineering fell by 1.7 %.

 The development in early 2020 was quite unprecedented.
 For comparison, Figure 2 shows the average monthly development of total construction, building construction and civil engineering works for the years 2010 – 2019 in the EU (to make the various index levels comparable, all years have been re-referenced to an average of 100).
 On average, the construction indices drop about one or two index points between January and February to regain the former level in March and surpass it in April and May.
 With the beginning of winter, construction activities are then again somewhat reduced.
 The index changes between the months are about one point.